TV5 Network: 2003–2009: Cojuangco era, rebranding as TV5

-2009–2016: Acquisition
+2009–2016: Acquisition by MediaQuest, expansion, relocation, and renaming

 On October 20, 2009, Media Prima announced that it would be divesting its 70% share in TV5/MPB Primedia and selling it to the Philippine Long Distance Telephone Company's broadcasting arm, MediaQuest Holdings, Inc. as Media Prima had incurred losses during the 2008 financial crisis.
 MediaQuest also acquired Cojuangco-owned ABC Development Corporation and its television stations by the end of 2009.
 The two acquisitions were completed on March 2, 2010, as announced by PLDT chairman Manuel V. Pangilinan, who had previously intended to acquire ABC as early as 1999.
 TV5 was reformatted on April 4, 2010, with a new lineup of programming and branding as the "Kapatid" ("sibling") network.
 ABC's radio arm Dream FM was retained under Cojuangco management after the latter had transferred its ownership to Interactive Broadcast Media.
-By July 2011, Dream FM Network was closed, and its Manila station was sold to Ultrasonic Broadcasting System and relaunched as 106.7 Energy FM.
+By July 2011, Dream FM Network was closed, and its Manila station signed an airtime lease agreement with Ultrasonic Broadcasting System and relaunched as 106.7 Energy FM.

 Upon acquisition, TV5 expressed interest in acquiring the 27.24% controlling share of Indosiar Karya Media to transform the network as the pan-regional multimedia leader in Southeast Asia.
 The agreement was to be reached by 2011, but it was never completed because Indosiar merged with Surya Citra Media, a subsidiary of Emtek, in 2013.

 On October 1, 2010, TV5 took over the management of MediaQuest's Nation Broadcasting Corporation stations.
 DWFM was relaunched as a TV5-branded news radio station on November 8, 2010, and Radyo5 92.3 NewsFM and DWNB-TV were relaunched on February 21, 2011, as AksyonTV, a news channel based on TV5's newscast Aksyon.

 In June 2011, Sports5 began a deal with the state-run Intercontinental Broadcasting Corporation to produce sports programming for the network under the brand AKTV.
 TV5 continued to use IBC-13's Broadcast City facilities for sports events after the block-time deal ended on May 31, 2023, as MediaQuest Holdings was a potential bidder for IBC-13's privatization.

 In co-ownership with Pilipinas Global Network Ltd., international channels Kapatid TV5 and AksyonTV International were launched in April 2011.
 The channels were available in Europe, the Middle East, North Africa, Guam, and the United States.

 TV5 expanded to social media with the online lifestyle site Kristn.com, the Pinoy online music portal Balut Radio, and the news video content site News5 Everywhere.
 Kristn.com and Balut Radio have been inactive since December 2014.

 Rey Espinosa stepped down as ABC Development Corporation President and CEO on June 1, 2013, to pursue his new post as associate director of the First Pacific Company Ltd, PLDT's majority owner.
 He was replaced by Noel C. Lorenzana, the Head of the Individual Business for the PLDT Group.

 TV5's transmitter and first studio complex in Novaliches, Quezon City.
 This is the former corporate headquarters of TV5 from 1990 until its transfer to TV5 Media Center in 2013.